FrancescoSaverioZuppichini/Flue/README.md

 The function takes two parameters: dispatcher and context.
 The first one is the classic flux's dispatcher, the second is the Store itself.
 This is similar to Vuex.

 ###Reduce
-The other important function it the reduce, it is registered by Flue to the dispatcher.
+The other important function is the 'reduce', it is automatically registered by Flue into the dispatcher.
 What does it?
-It reduced the actions.
+It reduces the actions.
 In our example:

 ```
  reduce(action) {